Learn how to set up and manage projects in QuickBooks Online Plus and Accountant.

 You can add new transactions like invoices, expenses, or estimates directly into your project.
 Adding transactions to projects won’t change how they’re categorised or affect your accounts.
 You’re simply marking them as a part of the project so you can track a specific project’s income and expenses.

 There are two ways to add new transactions.
 You can create the transaction in QuickBooks as you normally would.
 Just enter the project name in the “Customer/Project” dropdown.
 Or here’s how to create a new transaction from within projects:

 - Select the Add to project to create a new transaction.

 - Select Invoice, Receive payment, Expense, Estimate, Purchase order, Time or Bill.

 |Tip: Are you working from an existing project estimate?
 Add them to projects before you converting them to invoices for customers.
 You can also use progress invoicing to create multiple invoices from a single estimate.
 That way, instead of asking for full payment at the beginning, you can invoice for partial payments throughout the project.|

 Step 4: Add existing expenses to a project

-If you have existing expense transactions (billable or nonbillable) that you've already added to QuickBooks like bills, checks, expenses, or purchase orders, here's how to add them to your project:
+If you have existing expense transactions that you've already added to QuickBooks like bills, cheques, expenses, or purchase orders, here's how to add them to your project:

 - Go to Expenses.